 If you live in a state where growing is legal, you might have already gotten your hands on some marijuana seeds, and are planning your first grow.
 While this is a great way to take the entire process into your own hands, you don’t have to grow your own marijuana to make CBD oil.

 With this recipe, we recommend you start with CBD isolate or concentrate.
 The purest CBD isolate usually comes in the form of crystals.
 If you’re having a hard time finding CBD crystals, we’ve made some recommendations for our favorite CBD crystals and concentrates.
 Check out that list here.

-Once you have the CBD content, it’s time to choose a carrier oil.
+Once you have the CBD content, it’s time to choose a carrier oil (you can see on CBD product pages how they talk about which carrier oil they use, like this one).
 Depending on your preferences, you can select virtually any type of oil, but most people use either coconut oil, olive oil, or canola oil.
 If you want to use this CBD orally, it’s best to choose a carrier oil that you won’t mind tasting.
 If your main priority is for topical use, coconut oil works great on the skin and is not as pore-clogging as canola oil or olive oil.

 The last thing you’ll need is a large pot and a stove or burner.